 Introduction

-There are several different materials used for pilot training, concerning the equipment according to each aircraft.
-Traditionally, the aircraft manual has been an important source of information on each part of its structure, as well as on mechanical, electronic, and digital components.
-The operating manual is still the main learning resource, howevwe in addition to this document, a lot of multimedia resources have been added for better visualization of certain tasks and commands during the panel checklist.
-We also have printed books wich are a good knowledge resource that helps students aspiring to be private pilots, also known as PP. This pilot category is a certification that allows the pilot to fly an airplane and carry baggage and passengers without being paid or hired.[1]
+Various different materials are used for pilot training on the equipment used in various types of aircraft.
+Traditionally, the aircraft manual has been an important source of information on each part of the aircraft’s structure, as well as its mechanical, electronic and digital components.
+While the operating manual remains the main learning resource, a number of multimedia resources have been added for better visualisation of certain tasks and commands during the panel checklist.
+The array of available printed books can also be a good knowledge resource for students aspiring to be private pilots, also known as PPs.
+This pilot category involves certification that allows the individual to fly an airplane and carry baggage and passengers without being paid or hired.[1]

-Videos, photographs, printed posters, flight simulators, and virtual reality glasses, help to learn [2] and memorize the components of the panels.
-Each one has its advantages and disadvantages, for instance, the simulator is quite complete and close to reality, but it is not available 24 hours a day for everyone.
-Besides its cost per hour of use is relatively high, since it involves sophisticated equipment.
-The videos show a lot of detail, but they do not have interactivity and in an effort to find the information you are looking for, it is sometimes necessary to watch a long video to be able to visualize a specific procedure.
-Software such as Microsoft's Flight Simulator [3], X-Plane [4] among others, have a wide base of information and procedures and high-quality graphics.
+Videos, photographs, printed posters, flight simulators and virtual reality glasses can also be used to help learn [2] and memorise the components of the panels.
+Each resource has its advantages and disadvantages.
+For example, the simulator is fairly complete and close to reality but is not available 24 hours a day for everyone, while its cost per hour of use is relatively high since it involves sophisticated equipment.
+Meanwhile, while videos present a great deal of detail, they do not involve interaction, and in an effort to find the information one is looking for, it is sometimes necessary to watch a long video to be able to visualise a specific procedure.
+Software such as Microsoft's Flight Simulator [3] and X-Plane [4], among others, have a wide base of information and procedures as well as high-quality graphics.

-However, the purpose of this work is to create a prototype app for smartphones, which is easy to use, specifically focused on familiarizing the pilot with the panel and the respective checklists.
-Thus, the learning and memorization of a new aircraft, and the training, can be faster, bring greater savings, and above all, safety for the flight.
+However, the purpose of the present work is to create a prototype app for smartphones that is easy to use and is specifically focused on familiarising the pilot with the panel and the respective checklists.
+Thus, the learning and memorisation of a new aircraft, as well as the attendant training, can be faster, bringing great savings and, above all, enhanced flight safety.
 Checklists are a critical part of preparing for a flight.
-Apps as the one presented in this paper, can be used in anywhere, without computers, screens, joysticks or any other hardware, except for a smartphone.
-It can be used before the pilot goes into a flight simulator, for example.
-This app does not intend to be a kind of flight simulator, but a specific and cheap tool to help pilots or students to memorize the flight panel components and study them continously, at home, open spaces or even rooms without an internet connection.
-This is the main objective of this work: try to represent, with realism, the details of the flight panel, without computers, in a cost-effective and efficient way, using readily available technology.
+Apps such as that presented in this paper can be used anywhere without the need for computers, screens, joysticks, or any other hardware; in fact, all that is required is a smartphone.
+The app can be used, for example, before the pilot goes into a flight simulator.
+Indeed, the app is not intended for use as a kind of flight simulator, but a specific and cheap tool to help pilots or students to memorise the flight panel components and study them continuously, be it at home, in open spaces or even in rooms without an internet connection.
+Indeed, the main objective of this work was to attempt to represent, as realistically as possible, the details of the flight panel without the need of computers and in a cost-effective and efficient way using readily available technology.